m0ru/bak/04_solution.md

 All actions are declared in the `actionHierarchy`-object in `action.js`.
 From that two objects are generated:

-- `actionTypes`, which contains string-constants (e.g. `actionTypes.drafts.change.title === 'drafts.change.title'`)
+- `actionTypes` which contains string-constants (e.g. `actionTypes.drafts.change.title === 'drafts.change.title'`)
-- `actionCreators`, which contains the action creators.
+- `actionCreators` which contains the action creators.
 For the sake of injecting them with ng-redux, they are organized with `__` as separator (e.g. `actionCreators.drafts__change__title('some title')`

-The easiest way to create actions without side-effects is to set it to `INJ_DEFAULT` (instead of specifying a action-creator function) in the `actionHierarchy`.
+The easiest way to create actions without side-effects is to set it to `INJ_DEFAULT` (instead of specifying an action-creator function) in the `actionHierarchy`.
 The bootstrapping process will see this constant and _generate_ a corresponding action-creator in `actionCreators` (instead of just copying the reference to aforementioned function).
 This `INJ_DEFAULT`-action-creator just dispatches all function-arguments as payload.
 E.g. `actionHierarchy.myAction = INJ_DEFAULT` leads to
 `actionCreators.myAction = argument => ({type: 'myAction', payload: argument})` being generated.

 Actions and their creators should always describe **high-level user stories/interactions** like `matches.receivedNew` or `publishPost`
-(as opposed to something like `matches.add` or `data.set`)
+(as opposed to something like `matches.add` or `data.set`).
 Action-creators
-encapsulates all computation with side effects, as opposed to the reducers which (within the limits of JavaScript) are guaranteed to be side-effect-free.
-Thus, we should do
+encapsulate all computation with side effects, as opposed to the reducers which (within the limits of JavaScript) are guaranteed to be side-effect-free.
+Thus, we should have
-**as much as possible within the reducers**.
+**as much of our business-logic as possible within the reducers**.
 This decreases the surprise-factor, coupling and bug-proneness of our code and increases its maintainability.

 ### Actions {#sec:actions}

 Actions are objects that serve as input for the reducer.
-Usually they consist of a type and a payload, e.g.:
+Usually they consist of a type and a payload such as the one below.
+In general, actions should describe high-level interactions from the user (or server if initiated there).

 ```{.js #fig:actionjson caption="Example action object"}
 {